Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 In short, it’s expensive, not as functional as tools built specifically for embedded analytics and it might drive away more users than it attracts.

 A great embedded analytics tool needs to meet a large number of conditions.
-It needs to have an excellent API, a wide variety of dashboard templates and visualizations, be easy to use and add to your existing workflows… And not cost an arm and a leg.
+It needs to have an excellent API, a wide variety of dashboard templates and visualizations, be easy to use and add to your existing workflows… and not cost an arm and a leg.
 And if possible, to have transparent pricing that is easy to understand.

 At Luzmo, we help SaaS companies add beautiful dashboards to their product, improving the product experience while driving revenue for your business.
 Your developers don’t need specialized knowledge or skills – they can embed a Luzmo dashboard in just a few hours.